Seattle Reign FC: Stadium

 During the inaugural season of the NWSL, Reign FC played at Starfire Stadium in Tukwila, Washington.
 The stadium is located approximately 12 miles from downtown Seattle and is the training facility for Seattle Sounders FC, as well as where the Sounders play their U.S. Open Cup matches.
 With a seating capacity for 4,500 spectators, the stadium also features a press box with full scoreboard and sound system capabilities.
 The pitch features FieldTurf.

 In February 2014, it was announced that the team would be moving to Memorial Stadium, located at the Seattle Center, for at least the 2014 and 2015 seasons; the Reign chose to remain there beyond the originally intended two seasons.
 The stadium features an artificial turf pitch that was installed in 2013 and a seating capacity of 12,000 spectators, although seating capacity was set at 6,000 for the beginning of the 2014 season.
-The stadium was the previous home of the Seattle Sounders from 1974–1975 when the team played in the North American Soccer League (NASL) and from 1995 to 2002 when the new incarnation of the team played in the A-League.
+The stadium was the previous home of the Seattle Sounders from 1974 to 1975 when the team played in the North American Soccer League (NASL) and from 1995 to 2002 when the new incarnation of the team played in the A-League.

 In late 2017, the team's future in Seattle beyond 2018 was seen as uncertain due to issues with Memorial Stadium.
 The facility does not meet league standards for playing surfaces set to be enforced in 2019.
 Additionally, the stadium is owned by the Seattle School District, which has announced plans to build a new high school in that area of the city, with the stadium being the most likely site.
 The Reign were seen by national soccer media as lacking viable options for a replacement—other possible venues in the region are problematic due to size, location, or ancillary facilities.
 Reign FC owner Bill Predmore initially responded that, despite these challenges, the team would remain at Memorial Stadium for 2019.
-However, newly enforced standards by U.S. Soccer and NWSL made this untenable, and the team relocated to Tacoma, Washington in January 2019.
-Reign planned to play temporarily at Cheney Stadium before moving to a soccer-specific stadium shared with Tacoma Defiance when construction is completed.
-The new venue was originally set to open in 2021, but has since been delayed indefinitely due to feasibility issues caused by the COVID–19 pandemic.
+However, newly enforced standards by U.S. Soccer and NWSL made this untenable, and the team relocated to Tacoma, Washington, in January 2019.
+The Reign planned to play temporarily at Cheney Stadium while a soccer-specific stadium shared with Tacoma Defiance was constructed.
+The new venue was originally set to open in 2021, but has since been delayed indefinitely due to feasibility issues caused by the COVID-19 pandemic.
+During their time in Tacoma, the team leased a practice field from Bellarmine Preparatory School and shared space with Foss High School.